Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         todo_lists = TodoLists()

-Decorators like :func:`.app_commands.default_permissions` and :func:`.app_commands.guild_only`
-can be added on top of a subclass to apply to the group, for example:
+Since decorators can be used on both functions and classes, you can also add them here to make them apply to the group, for example:

 .. code-block:: python